Grevillea dryandri: Distribution and habitat

 Subspecies dasycarpa grows in shrubby woodland on sandstone between Mataranka, Daly River and the Gove Peninsula in the northern part of the Northern Territory.
 Subspecies dryandri grows in open woodland or open shrubland, often in rocky places, from the Kimberley region of Western Australia, to the Northern Territory north of about Tennant Creek and to northern parts of Queensland, mainly as far as Mount Isa and Normanton.

 Conservation status

+Grevillea dryandri is listed as Least Concern on the IUCN Red List of Threatened Species, due to it being a widely distributed, locally common species with no major threats affecting its population.
 Both subspecies of G. dryandri are listed as of "least concern" under the Northern Territory Government Territory Parks and Wildlife Conservation Act.